Revisiting the de Rham-Witt complex: The Case of a Cusp

 \section{The Case of a Cusp}

 Let $R$ be a commutative $\F_p$-algebra.
-If $R$ is smooth over a perfect field $k$ of characteristic $p$, then Theorem \ref{maintheoC} supplies a canonical isomorphism from the classical de Rham-Witt complex $W \Omega_{R}^{\ast}$ of \cite{illusie} to the saturated de Rham-Witt complex $\WOmega_{R}^{\ast}$ of Definition~\ref{def80}.
-It follows that we can regard $\WOmega_{R}^{\ast}$ as a representative, in the derived category of abelian groups, for the crystalline cochain complex $\RGamma_{\crys}(\Spec(R))$ of the affine scheme $\Spec(R)$.
+If $R$ is smooth over a perfect field $k$ of characteristic $p$, then Theorem \ref{maintheoC} supplies a canonical isomorphism from the classical de~Rham--Witt complex $W \Omega_{R}^{\ast}$ of \cite{illusie} to the saturated de~Rham--Witt complex $\WOmega_{R}^{\ast}$ of Definition~\ref{def80}.
+It follows that we can regard $\WOmega_{R}^{\ast}$ as a representative, in the derived category of abelian groups, for the crystalline cochain complex $\RGamma_{\crys}(\Spec(R))$ of the affine scheme $\Spec(R)$ (we will give another proof of this result in \S~\ref{dRtocryscomp:sec}).